It Is Scary When Your Autistic Child Is Getting a New Teacher!

 I wanted the answer to all of these questions immediately because I was driving myself insane.

-All other parents know that at the end of a school year they change around teachers and that you will not know who your child's teacher will be until right before school starts, and since it was the beginning of summer break I found out the news, I was a nervous wreck.
-I couldn't wait to find out who it would be and have a chance to talk to the new teacher in order to explain a few things to help make the transition more comfortable for all involved.
+At the end of a school year, most parents expect that their child will get a new teacher in the coming year, and they also expect that they won't know who that new teacher will be until right before school starts.
+When I found out the news about my son's teacher, it was the beginning of summer break.
+I was a nervous wreck.
+I couldn't wait to find out who the new teacher would be and have a chance to talk to him or her.
+I wanted to to explain a few things in order to facilitate a smooth transition.

 Awaiting the Information

-So yeah, I find it hard and scary when my son has to have a change in teachers.
+So yeah, I find it hard and scary when my son is going to have a new teacher.
 It is worrisome and stressful.
 You have to have faith in your school district that they will choose the right replacement, and the worry will not end until the first year is up.

 You can advise and give information to the new teacher about your child as much as possible, and I'm sure it does help.
-But, you have to try and relax and do as much as you can from home to make the transition easier and have a belief that they will be ok.
+But you have to try and relax, do as much as you can from home to make the transition easier, and believe that they will be okay.
 They might even surprise you and adjust to the change better than expected.

 The Future Might Not Be So Scary

-My advise to other autism parents out there is to please stay calm!!
-I know it can be a stressful time in not only your child's life but your own as well, but stick together as a team with the new teacher and maybe the outcome will be better than expected.
-You may even find a teacher who is just like your old one, and maybe they will help your child succeed just in ways your never knew possible.
-Chin up and eyes forward, you never know what the future holds!!
+My advice to other autism parents out there is to please stay calm!
+I know it can be a stressful time, not only for your child but also for you.
+Work with the new teacher as a teammate, and maybe the outcome will be better than expected.
+You may even find a teacher who is just like your old one, and maybe they will help your child succeed in ways your never knew possible.
+Chin up and eyes forward—you never know what the future holds!